How to Install

 Important Notes:

-This method uses the built-in "Backup Manager" (Pro/Enterprise) plugin for one-click restoration, which is the simplest operation.
-However, it has certain requirements for the environment and user version.
+This method uses the built-in "Backup Manager" plugin for one-click restoration, which is the simplest operation.
+This plugin is now open-source and available to all editions (including the Community Edition).

 Core Features